-The Edinburgh Festival goes out each year with literally many, very large bangs, with the annual Festival Fireworks Concert.
-Get your radio, a rug, find a good viewing spot, and crane your neck skyward.
-The concert starts at 9pm and the Fireworks start at around 9.30pm.
+Between 1982 and 2019, the Edinburgh Festival went out each year with literally many, very large bangs, with the annual Festival Fireworks Concert.
+You would get your radio, a rug, find a good viewing spot, and crane your neck skyward.
+The concert started at 9pm and the Fireworks started at around 9.30pm.

 - Buying Edinburgh Festival Fireworks tickets

 - 2019 music programme

 - Video: Flight of the Valkyries at EIF Fireworks Concert

 Beneath Edinburgh Castle, the world-renowned Scottish Chamber Orchestra will play while a fireworks team based in the castle provides synchronised visual accompaniment.
 Four tonnes of explosives and around 400,000 fireworks will be set off during the 45-minute show.

 You need a ticket to hear the SCO playing at the Ross Band Stand in Princes Street Gardens, but the majority of spectators tune into the local radio station Forth 1 (over the air on FM 97.3/97.6 in West Lothian and 102.2 MHz in Penicuik, or DAB: 12D from 9pm), to hear the live broadcast and watch the pyrotechnians paint the sky in explosive colour.

 The prime spot for viewing the SCO Fireworks Concert is in the Ross Theatre in West Princes Street Garden, or the path above the Ross auditorium.
 Some groups get the cheaper tickets to the surrounding gardens, and take a picnic (food and alcohol is allowed but not in glass containers).